solislemuslab/el-zoominario/index.md

 It is a seminar series of scientific short talks (in English) to highlight the Latinx experience in STEM.
 The goal is to increase visibility of diversity in STEM and inspire the next generation of  scientists.
 The talks are open to all and are meant to be accessible to the general audience.

 **What is the format of the talks?**
 The talks are 15-20 minutes long of a scientific topic explained in accessible terms to a broad audience.
-At the end of the talk, the speaker chooses to share interesting facts about their Latinx culture.
+At the end of the talk, the speaker shares interesting facts about Latinx culture and experience.

 **How can I watch?**
 Currently, live attendance is restricted to people at UW-Madison and close collaborators.
 Anybody can watch the recorded talks in the [youtube channel](https://www.youtube.com/playlist?list=PL1AfUDnwvYbOA9rfrvyA2nR9SR0VYbklx).